Teacher’s Guide to Don’t Keep Them in Doubt (2027 Edition)

-Welcome to the teacher’s guide to the 2027 edition of the 11th grade Tennessee History for Kids booklet called Don’t Keep Them In Doubt.
+Welcome to the teacher’s guide to the 2027 edition of the 11th grade Tennessee History for Kids workbook Don’t Keep Them In Doubt.

-Since the standards for the US history class aren’t changing very much, this booklet can be used regardless of whether you are teaching the 2019 or 2027 standards.
+Since the standards for the U.S. history class didn’t change very much between 2019 and 2017, this booklet can be used regardless of whether you are teaching the 2019 or 2027 standards.
 The only major topic that is moving away from the U.S. history class is the Coal Creek saga, which is moving to the fifth grade Tennessee history semester.
 Click here if you teach the high school history class and need material that covers Coal Creek.

 If you would like the answers to the quiz questions in the booklet, please email me at bill@tnhistoryforkids.org and tell me your name and the school at which you teach.